 GET YOUR PERSONAL STATEMENT REVIEWED BY AN EXPERT

-Foundation Courses at medical schools are designed to prepare you for a medical education.
-They might also be referred to as a ‘pre-clinical year’.
+A Medicine Foundation Course is designed to prepare you for medical education, and it might be referred to as a ‘pre-clinical year’.

-This is a 6-year course that normally begins with a 1-year foundation course of science-based teaching, after which you can join the standard 5-year medical programme.
+- Medicine with a foundation year – a six-year course that normally begins with a one-year foundation course of science-based teaching, after which you can join the standard five-year medical programme

-This is also a 6-year course, but the teaching might be spread out over the entire 6 years.
-So you’ll be taught the basics alongside the more advanced material.
+- Extended courses – a six-year course with teaching spread out over the entire six years, which means you’ll be taught the basics alongside the more advanced material.

 Is A Foundation Course Right For Me?